 Jennifer was our Outer Range guide, and given her skill and comfort with the dogs, it didn’t surprise me at all that she raced the Quest.
 Trivia night drove home just how interconnected this small community actually was, linked by a common passion for nature, sport, and adventure.

-Fairbanks is AK’s hub for northern lights — and Thai food
+Fairbanks is Alaska’s hub for northern lights — and Thai food

 Fairbanks has consistently been recognized as the coldest city in the US.
 But despite the unforgiving temperatures, you’ll probably feel a warm dose of familiarity here.
 Alaska’s northernmost major city has a multitude of bars, retail outlets, grocery stores, lodging options, restaurants, and, yes, stoplights.
 Your car might take a few minutes to start, but when it does, everything is located within a 10-minute drive, including a surprisingly diverse culinary scene.